diegoandradecanosa/venom-training/sparse_kernels/spmm_module/README.md

 # SPMM module

-This folder contains the source files for the python module providing the SPMM call.
+This folder contains the source files for the python module providing the SPMM calls.

 ## Requirements